Pakistan blocks social media platforms amid protest crackdown | DW | 16.04.2021

-Sites including Facebook, Twitter, TikTok and Instagram will be unavailable until Friday afternoon in the country due to nationwaide protests.
+Sites including Facebook, Twitter, TikTok and Instagram will be unavailable until Friday afternoon in the country due to nationwide protests.

 Pakistan placed a temporary ban on several social media websites on Friday.